Work Injury Lawyers Serving Monroe, CT

 - Car Accidents- If you were hit by another vehicle while driving a company car or performing work-related tasks during work time.

 - Construction Sites- Construction sites are often comprised of people working from many different companies.
 As a result, most injuries arise out of another company’s negligence (i.e. safety violations, makeshift railings, exposed wiring, unstable scaffolding) and often result in third party claims.

 - Premises Liability- Common examples of when employers are injured on properties not owned by their employers:

 - Dog Bites

 - Mental Anguish & Distress

 Buckley Wynne & Parese Wants to Help

 Third-party claims involving workplace injuries are often contested, highly technical and vigorously defended.
 Disputed issues can include who was really at fault, contributory negligence, comparative fault and issues related to causation.
 Buckley Wynne & Parese has the necessary knowledge and experience to guide you through the process and maximize your recovery.
 Unlike the “no-fault” system of workers’ compensation, you must prove legal responsibility in third-party claims.
 Call us immediately before speaking with an insurance representative.
-We will meet you at your Monroe, CT home or business.
+We will meet you at your Monroe home or business.